About the U.S. Tax System

 - Plan to spend at least 30 minutes preparing your tax return with GLACIER.

-- You must print, sign and mail your tax return.
-Refunds are processed within 4-5 months.
+- You must print, sign and mail your tax return to the IRS.

 United Way of Denton County offers free tax services by volunteer tax accountants